Mint Museum Randolph

 The Decorative Arts Collection at the Mint numbers over 12,500 objects, and includes fine furniture, silver, and glass.
 Its greatest strength, however, is in the field of ceramics.
 The museum has significant holdings in wares from England and continental Europe, as well as notable examples of American art pottery and Asian porcelain.
 The Mint also boasts the largest public collection of North Carolina ceramics in the country.

 The Delhom Service League, a support affiliate of the Mint, sponsors the Potters Market Invitational each year to raise funds for the expansion of the decorative arts permanent collection.
-Find out more about this year’s Potters Market.
+Find out more about the 14th annual Potters Market.